HuskyChaos/writeup-b3dr0ck/README.md

 ## Foothold

-1. Executing the socat command i got from help menu and i got another pseudo shell.
+1. Executing the "socat" command i got from "help" menu and i got another pseudo shell.
 Let's see what i get from here.

-2. Type help and it gave me a password hint.
+2. Type "help" and it gave me a password hint.

 ![pseudo-2](./pseudoSh-2.png)